Axel713/fit-for-work/README.md

 The selection of colour is made to include Fit For Work Green logo section proeminent.
 To make the content easy and pleasant to read, I chose a dedicated white (with gray notes) and black (lighter than standard).
 ![Colour palette](design-tools/colour-palette/ffw-colour-palette.png)

-- Green #007E2F is used for navigation (navigation bar and buttons) and header purposes.
+- Green #007E2F is used for:
+  - navigation (navigation bar and buttons) and header purposes.
+  - Icon: bars.
 - Orange #F44B2A is used for:
   - navigation bar (current page)
   - image border colour (for images used in a page's content)